How To Run iOS Apps On Mac With Project Catalyst

 How to start with Project Catalyst

-Once you’re running macOS Catalina and have Xcode 11, turning on Project Catalyst is a breeze:
+Once you’re running macOS versions newer than macOS Catalina and have Xcode 11, turning on Project Catalyst is a breeze:

 - Open your iOS app project in Xcode.